Saint Sophia Cathedral, Kyiv

-The Saint Sophia Cathedral (Софійський собор or Софія Київська, Sofiia Kyivska) in Kyiv, Ukraine, is an architectural monument of Kyivan Rus'.
+The Saint Sophia Cathedral (Софійський собор or Софія Київська, Sofiia Kyivska) in Kyiv, Ukraine is an architectural monument of Kyivan Rus'.
 The former cathedral is one of the city's best known landmarks and the first heritage site in Ukraine to be inscribed on the World Heritage List along with the Kyiv Cave Monastery complex.
+The World Heritage Committee of UNESCO decided in June 2013 that Kyiv Pechersk Lavra, and St Sophia Cathedral along with its related monastery buildings would remain on the World Heritage List.
 Aside from its main building, the cathedral includes an ensemble of supporting structures such as a bell tower and the House of Metropolitan.

 In 2011 the historic site was reassigned from the jurisdiction of the Ministry of Regional Development of Ukraine to the Ministry of Culture of Ukraine.
 One of the reasons for the move was that both Saint Sophia Cathedral and Kyiv Pechersk Lavra are recognized by the UNESCO World Heritage Program as one complex, while in Ukraine the two were governed by different government entities.
 The cathedral is a museum.

 The complex of the cathedral is the main component and museum of the National Reserve "Sophia of Kyiv" which is the state institution responsible for the preservation of the cathedral complex as well as four other historic landmarks across the nation.

 History

+Early years

+The Saint Sophia Cathedral (often referred to as St Sophia's Cathedral) was built as a metropolitan cathedral for Kyiv during the reign of Yaroslav the Wise.
+An earlier wooden church with the same name may have existed.
+According to the historian Volodymyr Berezhynsky, the cathedral was founded on the site of the battlefield where Yaroslav's Kievan Rus' army defeated the nomadic Pechenegs in 1036 following the that year's siege of Kyiv.